 A similar Bowdlerization occurred in the PAL version of God of War: in the other versions of the game, Kratos must at one point, drag a helpless man in a cage up a slope and use him as a human sacrifice to open a door, with him screaming in protest all the way through.
 In the PAL version, he's replaced by an ordinary zombie enemy.
 This made the preceding scene where you come across the bodies of two men who committed suicide rather than carry it out rather odd.

-Practically all rhythm games that use licensed music must edit songs to remove swear words that are not acceptable for the game's rating:
+Practically all rhythm games must edit songs to remove swear words or other inappropriate content that are not acceptable for the game's rating:

 In the Parappa The RapperSpin-OffUm-Jammer-Lammy, the sixth stage takes place in Hell.
 In the American release, the cutscene was re-animated so that Lammy ends up on an island instead.
 Also, some lyrics were changed: In Stage 1, the lyric "...so you can play in Hell" is changed to "...so you can play on an island".
 In PaRappa's side-story, a lyric in Yoko's song says "...I want the devil to join my next dish", this lyric was changed to "...I want a man to join my next dish".
 There was also a scene cut from the American version that involved Yoko threatening to kill Lammy with her guitar, with Lammy remarking that she's already dead because she's in Hell, so Yoko simply tells her that if she plays well, she'll let her come back to life.